Curriculum Provision 2017-18

 Many aspects of the curriculum are supported by the House system.
 All students work within houses to develop their awareness of the environmental issues, economic well-being and enterprise, communication and creative skills.

 We actively promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
-This is done through effective spiritual, moral social and cultural development of students, including through our extra- curricular work with the local community.
+This is done through effective spiritual, moral, social and cultural development of students, and additionally through our extra- curricular work with the local community.

 All year 7 students are involved with an engaging practical citizenship programme where students develop the skills needed to be active informed and responsible citizens who take responsibility for themselves and contribute positively to their communities.

 All students study the following National Curriculum subjects: English, mathematics, science, PE, computer science, design and food technology, history, geography, music, drama, art, philosophy and ethics and citizenship.
 Students have the choice of Spanish or French as a modern foreign language.

 During Year 8, students will select their Key Stage Four options.
 In Year 9 students still access the core National curriculum.
 Extended options offer additional qualifications for gifted and talented students.
 There are several subjects that students have to study at Key Stage Four, including some that do not lead to formal qualifications.
 These subjects form the core curriculum and include English, mathematics, science, philosophy and ethics, computer science and modern foreign language (for the majority of students.)
 Personal, social and health education and work-related learning remain an important part of the curriculum in Key Stage Four.